ihp111/disaster-response/README.md

 ## Results

 The model classifies incoming messages to a proper bucket with a fairly high performance.
-The performance measures of your model would be printed once you run run.py file.
+The performance measures are printed once you run run.py file.

 ## Licensing, Authors, Acknowledgements